-13. Remove the set screw (30) and slide the wrist pin (6) out of the crosshead (7) if crosshead or connecting rod (4) requires service.
-Keep components matched together.

-14. Inspect all components for signs of wear or damage and replace if required.
-Carefully check the crankshaft bearing surfaces for pits, scratches, or other signs of wear.
-The connecting rod bearings should be inspected for deep scratches or the top metal surface worn away.

-15. Thoroughly clean all parts with solvent and apply a thin coat of oil before reassembly.

-16. Tapered roller bearing cups (24) must be heated to aid in assembly onto the shaft.
+- 12. Remove the set screw (21) and slide the wrist pin (6) out of the crosshead (7) if crosshead or connecting rod (4) requires service.
+Keep components matched together. - 13.
+Inspect all components for signs of wear or damage and replace if required.
+Carefully check the crankshaft bearing (23 & 24) surfaces for pits, scratches, or other signs of wear.
+The connecting rod bearings (23 & 24) should be inspected for deep scratches or the top metal surface worn away. - 14.
+If damaged, remove the crankshaft oil seal (19) using a screwdriver or similar object and discard the old seal. - 15.
+Thoroughly clean all parts with solvent and apply a thin coat of oil before reassembly. - 16.
+Tapered roller bearing cups (24) must be heated to aid in assembly onto the shaft.
 Always observe proper safety procedures and use heat resistant tools and gloves when handling hot parts.
 There are a number of recommended methods for heating bearings.
 Electric ovens or electrically heated oil baths may be used, but only when accompanied by proper thermostatic control.

-17. To replace the tapered roller bearings on the crankshaft, heat the cones to a maximum of 300° F (149° C).
+- 17. To replace the tapered roller bearings (24) on the crankshaft (2), heat the cups (24) to a maximum of 300° F (149° C).
 Slide them down the shaft unit they are fully seated against the shoulder.
 The hot cup may pull away from the shoulder unless it is held in position until it cools enough to grab the shaft.
-Use a .001" thick feeler gauge to ensure the cone is fully seated against the shoulder after the parts have cooled.

-18. Use a press to seat the new cones (23) into the bearing housings.
-Never use new bearing cups with old bearing cones.
-Always use matched sets from one manufacturer.

-19. Reassemble the crosshead assemblies and connecting rods.
-Ensure that the set screws (30) retaining the wrist pin (6) are in place.
-The set screw must engage the flat on the wrist pin.
-Refer to Section 11.0 for torque specifications.

-20. Push the crosshead/connecting rod assemblies fully forward in power frame to provide maximum clearance for the crankshaft.
+Use a .001" thick feeler gauge to ensure the cup (24) is fully seated against the shoulder after parts have cooled. - 18.
+Use a press to seat the new cones (23) into the bearing housings (12).
+Never use new bearing cups (24) with old bearing cones (23).
+Always use matched sets from one manufacturer. - 19.
+Reassemble the crosshead assemblies (7) and connecting rods (4).
+Ensure that the set screws (21) retaining the wrist pin (6) are in place (if they were removed for repair or inspection of the wrist pin bushing).
+The set screw (21) must engage the flat on the wrist pin (6).
+Refer to Section 11.0 for torque specifications. - 20.
+Push the crosshead/connecting rod assemblies fully forward in power frame (1) to provide maximum clearance for the crankshaft (2).
 Ensure crosshead assemblies are replaced in the same orientation and in the same cylinder bore they were originally.